7. MONEY, TIPS

 Q. What kind of weather should I expect?

-A. The May/June trip is just at the beginning of the hot season.
+A. For the January trip, expect temperatures in the mid-70s during the day and low 60s at night.
+The May/June trip is just at the beginning of the hot season.
 Expect temps in the 80s during the day and in the high 60s at night.

 Q. Do I need to know Spanish?